At a glance: Medicare health insurance in Arkansas

 Medicare Part D in Arkansas

 Original Medicare does not provide coverage for outpatient prescription drugs.
 More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.

 But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D in order to have coverage for prescriptions.
 Part D can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D prescription drug coverage.

 Medicare Part D enrollment is available when a beneficiary is first eligible for Medicare.
 And the same fall enrollment window that applies to Medicare Advantage plans also applies to Medicare Part D plans.
-So Medicare beneficiaries can switch to a different Part D plan during the window from October 15 to December 7 each year, with coverage effective January 1.
+So Medicare beneficiaries can change to a different Part D plan during the window from October 15 to December 7 each year, with coverage effective January 1.
 People who didn’t enroll when they were first eligible can add a Part D plan during this window, although a late enrollment penalty can apply if the person didn’t have creditable drug coverage during the time they delayed their enrollment in Part D coverage.